bibekanandadatta/JHU-Dissertation-Template/README.md

 - For algorithms and pseudocodes, the `algorithm2e` package has been loaded as it is the most flexible (provides a lot of customization options) and updated package.
 In case you already have your algorithm typeset using a different package, change the package.
 To learn more about algorithm-related LaTeX packages, [see here](https://www.overleaf.com/learn/latex/Algorithms).
   - Similar to the figures and tables, you can print the list of algorithms in the front matter of your thesis.
 However, to have a consistent formatting of this similar to the other listings, you will need to define macros.

+- You can add codes using the `listings` and `minted` packages (both of them are loaded in the preamble).
+Customize these packages to your needs/preferences.

 ### Bibliography

-> [!CAUTION]
->
-> BibLaTeX is a more modern and flexible package (compared to the `natbib` package and `BibTeX` engine) primarily based on the `biber` backend engine.
-The `biblatex` package works differently than the older `bibtex` package (which is still available and widely used by many journals).
-If you have a `bibtex` compatible file, then change the option from `backend=biber` to `backend=bibtex` for the `biblatex` package.
-But you may get warnings and errors thrown by the LaTeX compiler in this case.
+The bibliography in this template is managed by the BibLaTeX package instead of the BibTeX or Natbib package.
+BibLaTeX is a more modern and flexible package compared to the `natbib` package and `BibTeX` engine and is primarily based on the `biber` backend engine.

 > [!TIP]
 >
->  The `.bib` file for `biblatex` is a little different than the one for `bibtex`.
+>  Since the `.bib` file for `biblatex` is a little different than the one for `bibtex`.
 Use a citation manager to generate a `biblatex` compatible file directly.
-I use Zotero with the `Better BibTeX` plugin and export my `.bib` with the biblatex compatible format.
+I use Zotero with the `Better BibTeX` plugin and export my `.bib` with the biblatex compatible format. **Please make sure to go through the generated `.bib` file to find inconsistency and formatting issues with the bib entries and fields.**

 - The name of your bib file has to be specified in the `BibFileName` variable in the `LIST OF VARIABLES FOR FORMATTING` section.
 If your bib file has a different name than the given file, then change the variable name or the file name.

 - To change the default form of the bibliography (currently, `Nature` style), look for the following command and change the options based on your need and/or preference.
 Depending on the discipline, you may need to use different citation formats such as IEEE, ACM, APA, ACS, AIP/ APS, AMS, MLA, etc. As an example, APA and IEEE styles are also shown in the template as well (commented).
-Customization can be done by changing options within `[ ... ]` of the following command.
+Customization can be done by changing the options within `[ ... ]` of the following command.
     ``` latex
     \usepackage[ ... ]{biblatex}
     ```